Visiting Bryce Canyon National Park

 Bryce Canyon National Park is a fantastic area full of fascinating geological structures.
 It is famous for its stunning red, orange, and white Columns or Pinnacles of weathered limestone rock formations called Hoodoo.
 The Park offers short-medium and strenuous hikes for nature lovers and scenic overlooks for photography enthusiasts.

 – Bryce Canyon plateau rim is lined by a 30 km /18 miles (one-way) paved road that starts from the entrance gate and ends up at Rainbow & Yovimpa Point, the southernmost point of the Park.

-– The most visited and spectacular part of the park is the one known as Bryce Amphitheater where you can also make the most beautiful hiking trails.
+– The most visited and spectacular part of the park is the one known as Bryce Amphitheater, where you can also make the most beautiful hiking trails.

-– A free shuttle bus starts from Visitors center (stop nr.
-1 and 9) and connects the viewpoints of the so called ‘’Ampitheater area’’.
-When the park is crowded it’s worth leaving the car next to the visitor center and take the shuttle.
+– The free shuttle bus starts from the Visitors Centre (stop n.
+1 and 9) and connects the viewpoints of the so-called ‘’Amphitheater area’’.
+When the park is crowded, it’s worth leaving the car next to the Visitor Centre and take the shuttle.
 It operates between the end of April to October and runs every 10-15 minutes.
 It is a one-way loop with 15 stops.
-The stops from 1 to 9 are the ones around the Amphitheater area, from 10 to 15 the ones outside the Park around Bryce Canyon city hotels.
+The stops from 1 to 9 are around the Amphitheater area, from 10 to 15 the ones outside the Park around Bryce Canyon city hotels.

 – Shuttle bus map:

-– Near Sunrise point parking area there is a store selling food and supplies (shuttle stop nr.
+– Near Sunrise point parking area, there is a store selling food and supplies (shuttle stop nr.
 8).

-– Drones are restricted in all National Parks, including Bryce canyon.
+– Drones are restricted in all National Parks, including Bryce Canyon.

-– Bryce canyon is located in Utah, it’s 400 km from Las Vegas, 140 km from Zion NP, 250 km from Page/Lake Powell, 460 km from Grand Canyon, 440 km from Arches NP/Moab.
+– Bryce Canyon lies in Utah, 400 km from Las Vegas, 140 km from Zion NP, 250 km from Page/Lake Powell, 460 km from Grand Canyon, 440 km from Arches NP/Moab.